 Onsite testing – Pittsburgh campus

 All Pitt faculty, staff and students are welcome to utilize asymptomatic testing at the O’Hara Student Center throughout the term.
 Learn more about the on-campus process.
 Clinic hours are Monday - Friday 9:30 a.m. – 3:30 p.m.
 This site is also open for symptomatic employee testing.

-Pitt will continue to offer close contact/focused testing throughout fall term as needed.
+Pitt will continue to offer close contact/focused testing throughout spring term as needed.
 Close contacts of people who have recently tested positive for COVID-19 should get tested to make sure they did not also get infected—or to begin isolating if they did.

 Pitt is now partnering with ColorHealth and ThermoFisher Scientific for its testing program.